Skip to content

 volume = daytona.volume.create("my-awesome-volume")

-For more information, see the Python SDK and TypeScript SDK references:
+For more information, see the Python SDK, TypeScript SDK, Ruby SDK, Go SDK, and API references:

-Mount Volumes
+Mount volumes

 Daytona provides an option to mount a volume to a sandbox.
 Once a volume is created, it can be mounted to a sandbox by specifying it in the CreateSandboxFromSnapshotParams object.
-Volume mount paths must meet the following requirements:
+For per-user or multi-tenant data, pass subpath so only the specified folder inside the volume is visible at mount_path.

-• Must be absolute paths: Mount paths must start with / (e.g., /home/daytona/volume)
+• Must be absolute paths: mount paths must start with / (e.g., /home/daytona/volume)

-• Cannot be root directory: Cannot mount to / or //
+• Cannot be root directory: cannot mount to / or //

-• No relative path components: Cannot contain /../, /./, or end with /.. or /.
+• No relative path components: cannot contain /../, /./, or end with /.. or /.

-• No consecutive slashes: Cannot contain multiple consecutive slashes like // (except at the beginning)
+• No consecutive slashes: cannot contain multiple consecutive slashes like // (except at the beginning)

-• Cannot mount to system directories: The following system directories are prohibited: /proc, /sys, /dev, /boot, /etc, /bin, /sbin, /lib, /lib64
+• Cannot mount to system directories: the following system directories are prohibited: /proc, /sys, /dev, /boot, /etc, /bin, /sbin, /lib, /lib64

 from daytona import CreateSandboxFromSnapshotParams, Daytona, VolumeMount